LucaBonfiglioli/pipewine/README.md

 - A type error should always imply user error.
 - The user should be able to rely on the intellisense before having to resort the documentation (or even reading the library code).
 - The user shouldn't feel the need to disable the type-checker.
-- Typelime should not interfere too much with the user code.
+- Pipewine should not interfere too much with the user code.
-- Typelime should be able to read data written by Pipelime.
+- Pipewine should be able to read data written by Pipelime.
 - Avoid including complex features that no one is going to use.